 And it’s STILL a struggle.

-There are so many aspects of your overall health that are directly linked to the gut: immune function, brain health, sleep quality, mood, fatigue, skin conditions, inflammation, and food intolerances.
+So many aspects of your overall health are directly linked to the gut:

 At the height of my drinking days, I’d developed an anxiety disorder, eczema, intolerance to dairy, and chronic fatigue.

 And though I have no way of knowing if the two are related, the inflammation did catch up to me in the form of autoimmune disease – something I have no family history of.

 This is another reason why good nutrition is so important in sobriety.